daler/metaseq-biotrac56/README.rst

 A web browser should open, and you should see the IPython notebook starting page.

-If you don't have Linux, keep reading for other ways of installing metaseq and the example data.

 Quick version if using Mac
 ~~~~~~~~~~~~~~~~~~~~~~~~~~